This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 So, take your time and do a cost-benefit analysis.
 Try to find a solid rationale to kick in or step out.
 Flexibility is essential but not a key priority.

-Myriads of companies, big or small, around the world have adopted the 9/80 work policy and saw both sides of the coin.
+Myriads of companies, big or small, around the world have adopted the 9/80 work policy and seen both sides of the coin.
 Yet, most of their experiences are positive and recommendable.

 One of those companies that practically implemented a 9/80 work schedule is the Raytheon Company, a major US defense contractor manufacturing weapons, military, and commercial electronics.
 They are doing great in keeping harmony in the workplace and ensuring the work-life balance of the employees.

-Perpetual Guardian, a trust management company based in New Zealand, recently said that, after implying the 9/80 work schedule, their productivity skyrocketed to 20%, and employee’s work-life balance improved by 45%.
+Perpetual Guardian, a trust management company based in New Zealand, recently said that, after implementing the 9/80 work schedule, their productivity skyrocketed to 20%, and employee’s work-life balance improved by 45%.

 Drawbacks are there, but the flexibility it provides to the people in an organization is unbelievably good.
 If you think your Company is the perfect fit for this work practice, it's highly recommended to try it once.
 If you believe the benefits outweigh the costs, this is probably one of the best approaches you can ever have.